symfony/symfony-docs/security/remember_me.rst

     Defines the service id of a token provider to use.
 If you want to store tokens in the database, see :ref:`remember-me-token-in-database`.

+``service`` (default value: ``null``)
+    Defines the ID of the service used to handle the Remember Me feature.
+It's mostly useful in complex applications that need to override the default behavior entirely.

+    .. versionadded:: 5.1

+        The ``service`` option was introduced in Symfony 5.1.

 Forcing the User to Opt-Out of the Remember Me Feature
 ------------------------------------------------------